Key benefits

 - Supports multiple utterances: Define a sequence of responses to use as interim messages.

-- Works across different function types: Available for global functions and flow functions, but not for start or end functions.
+- Works across different function types: Available for global and flow functions (not supported on start or end functions).

 -